locationtech/jts/doc/JTS_Version_History.md

 * Fix `DistanceOp` for empty elements (#1010)
 * Fix predicates for MultiPoint with EMPTY (#1015)
 * Fix `InteriorPoint` for MultiLineString with EMPTY (#1023)
+* Fix TopologyPreservingSimplifier to prevent incorrect topology from jumping components (#1024)

 ### Performance Improvements